What is MetaCOG Online?

 Do you collect, track, and/or monitor student and teacher data?

 Protecting students’ identities and information is a priority for us.
-We do not track any student data.
+The SMARTS and MetaCOG Online websites operate on a secure Wordfence server, and we have SSL (Secure Sockets Layer) certificates installed on our websites.
+These SSL certificates enable an encrypted connection between our secure server and a visitor’s web browser.
+We do not track any student data, and schools do not need to to provide students’ personally identifiable information (PII) in order to use our materials.
 When administering the survey, we ask that teachers remember to comply with their schools’ student data policies (e.g., some schools require the use of student ID numbers or initials instead of student names).
 Teachers are free to use initials, student ID numbers, full names, or any other identifier for their students.
-Once students complete the survey, it is stored in the backend of our online system, but we do not manipulate or monitor the data.
+Once students complete the survey, it is stored in the backend of our online system, but we do not manipulate or use this data in any way.

 How often can I give the survey in an academic year?